SofaPirate/PqLEDStrip_ex-pio_m5atom_ring/README.md

-# PlatformIO examples for Plaquette library
+# Plaquette library PlatformIO Examples

 > [!CAUTION]
 > Work in progress — not ready for use.